Licensed Marriage & Family Therapist

 “Dharma” is a Sanskrit word that means teaching, truth, that which supports, sustains, and upholds.
-The truth of things as they are, it is likened to the ground one stands on.
-Dharma is that which remedies, alleviates, heals, and restores.
-To align with Dharma puts an end to conflict and brings about unity and harmony.
-It helps us to unite all and develop love and interconnectedness.
-It is the underlying truth of all spiritual traditions.
+Likened to the ground one stands on, to align with Dharma brings about unity and harmony.
+It is an underlying truth of all spiritual traditions.

-The highest dharma is to recognize, and live in accordance with the truth in one’s own heart.
-It is a personal alignment with a higher Truth, a divine or creative principal at work in an individual, which informs a lifestyle that leads to the fastest path to personal liberation.
-To follow your Dharma is to take the path that leads you from suffering to enlightenment.
-Dharma is a way of life that aligns your body, mind, and soul in harmony with your true nature and divine will.
+The highest dharma is to recognize and live in accordance with the deepest truth in one’s own heart, a divine or creative principal at work in an individual.
+To follow your dharma is to take the path that leads from suffering to a way of being that brings greater mind-body harmony, life purpose, and interconnectedness with our shared humanity and earth.